franneck94/GW2_RotaHelper/README.md

 - White Border: Current skill to cast
 - Orange Border: Auto-attack skills
-- Greyed Icons: Skills that do no damage or are not forwarded by the public ArcDPS API
+- Greyed Icons: Skills that do no damage or are not forwarded by the public ArcDPS API (see [here](#arcdps-public-api-limitations) again)

 <div align="left" style="margin-left:50px;">
    <img src="./media/CurrentSkillBorder.png" alt="Current Skill Border" style="display:inline-block; margin-right:10px;" />